 Ferreira said it’s possible some remains could be washed away.
 If that happens, “it’s out of our hands at that point.
 We’re going to go as hard as we can, as long as we can, until we can’t go anymore.
 That’s what’s going to happen.”

-Butte County is keeping a list of the people who are unaccounted for after the fire.
-Honea urged those who see their own names on the list or the names of loved ones found safe to contact the sheriff’s office.
+Butte County is keeping a list of the people who are unaccounted for because of the Camp Fire.
+Sheriff and Coroner Kory Honea urged those who see their own names or the names of loved ones found safe to contact the sheriff’s office.

 Officials lifted evacuation orders and warnings for several more areas Tuesday, but cautioned residents “to take steps to ensure they have food, water and fuel for their vehicles.”